YagnikGosai/Hotel_Analysis_UsingPandas/README.md

 Exploratory Data Analysis (EDA): Utilizing visualizations and statistical methods to uncover patterns and trends.
 Data Transformation: Handling missing values, encoding categorical variables, and scaling numerical features.
 Insights Generation: Extracting actionable insights from the transformed dataset.

 Insights: Notable findings include:

-[Briefly summarize significant discoveries or trends.]
+-->[Briefly summarize significant discoveries or trends.]
-[Address any unexpected patterns or anomalies, if present.]
+-->[Address any unexpected patterns or anomalies, if present.]
-[Provide actionable recommendations based on the insights.]
+-->[Provide actionable recommendations based on the insights.]

 Conclusion: This data analysis sheds light on AtliQ Hotel's performance and customer dynamics, offering a foundation for strategic decision-making and operational enhancements.